 Applications come from across the United States and Canada.
 To qualify, each applicant must establish proof of a physical disability that limits their ability to hunt upland birds or get into the outdoors.
 These disabilities range from paraplegics to quadriplegics, heart and/or lung conditions, amputations or loss of the use of a limb, blindness, back injuries, and a variety of debilitating diseases.
 Ages of applicants range from 13 to 80 plus years in age.
-Fifteen invited applicants are chosen in a lottery style drawing in late June.
+Twelve invited applicants are chosen in a lottery style drawing in late June.
 Each invited applicant or “hunter is eligible to take part in the event only one time, thus making this “A once in a Lifetime Hunt”.
 Each invited hunter is allowed to bring along a companion of their choice.
 Applicants not chosen will then be put in for the drawing the following year.

 This event is held on a hunting preserves about 20 miles west of Pine River, Minnesota.
-The 640 acre preserves provides 3 hunting fields, a trap range, a 3-D archery set-up, and a base camp.
+The preserves provides 3 hunting fields, a trap range, a 3-D archery set-up, and a base camp.
 Man power is provided by volunteers from across the United States, who does everything from running the various activities, to cleaning birds, cooking meals, and assisting the invited hunters with their various needs.
 Young and old volunteer their time and skills to make this a memorable event for the invited hunters.
 Volunteers are responsible for 100% of the effort put forth, and the rewards are not only felt by the hunter, the volunteers reap benefits as well.
 Volunteers gain a realization of issues facing a segment of our population living with physical limitations.

 Pheasant hunting wouldn’t be the same without the joy of hunting over a trained field dog.
 The exclusive use of pointing dogs allows time for maneuvering the rigs into the perfect shooting position.
 In addition, pointers give extra time to insure safe shooting lanes before the bird is flushed.
 The rigs are driven by experienced volunteers who know what it takes to set up the perfect scenario to get a good clean shot.
 A hunter is given a minimum of 3 trips through the field, usually 2 on Saturday and 1 on Sunday.
 The guide walks beside the rig, carrying the hunter’s gun, until the pointing dog marks the bird.
 The rig is then put into position, the hunter is allowed to load their gun, and the dog then flushes the bird from cover.

 The Minnesota Broken Wing Connection offers more than what appears on the surface.
 For many this may be their first exposure to the portion of society.
 Exposure and interaction lead to a greater understanding and empathy of what it means to live with a physical limitation.
-The camaraderie estabilished in so short a rime reaches into everyone’s everyday life.
+The camaraderie estabilished in so short a time reaches into everyone’s everyday life.